 Creating a mindset

-Teaching proper angling at and away from the puck gives players a tool to become proactive rather than just wasting around for something to happen then reacting.
+Teaching proper angling at and away from the puck gives players a tool to become proactive rather than just waiting around for something to happen then reacting.
 This is empowering to players and as a team.
 As players get better and better at angling, the group then starts to hunt the puck and suffocates all the passing options and lanes.
 Players become active in forcing the opposition to bad ice.

 This proactive mentality allows the defence to dictate the offence without ever having to touch the puck.
 What coach doesn’t want players to set gaps before the opponents get the puck?
 Angling is the most important tool in doing so.
 A great example would be when defenders are playing defence by skating forward, not backwards.
 They are cutting off the offence before it even gets going.